hinto-janai/someday/README.md

 When the writer wants to [`push()`](https://docs.rs/someday/struct.Writer.html#method.push) updates to readers, it must:
 1. Atomically update a pointer, at which point all _future_ readers will see the new data
-2. Re-apply the patches that to the old reclaimed data
+2. Re-apply the patches to the old reclaimed data

 The old data _can_ be cheaply reclaimed and re-used by the [`Writer`](https://docs.rs/someday/struct.Writer.html) if there are no [`Reader`](https://docs.rs/someday/struct.Reader.html)'s hanging onto old [`Commit`](https://docs.rs/someday/struct.Commit.html)'s